 So here we go coming in from the front I’ll just pause it there and explain some of these things.

-The white things that you can see are the polystyrene waffle pods they come in about a metre by metre squares they’re sort of semi- hollow underneath.
+The white things that you can see are the polystyrene waffle pods.
+They are the voids in this soon to be poured concrete waffle slab.
+The waffle pods are about one-metre x one-metre squares.
+They’re sort of semi-hollow underneath.
 They’re not solid polystyrene but on top they’re solid.
 The space between waffle pods is about 110mm wide.

-In between these are the ribs of the waffle.
-So at the moment the space when this concrete slab gets poured this will become concrete the top of the waffle pods all will be covered in concrete and that’s the strength these beams or these ribs that occur at about 1 meter centres.
+In between the waffle pod, void formers are the ribs of the waffle slab.
+When this concrete slab gets poured the spaces will be filled with concrete.
+The tops of the waffle pods all will be covered in concrete and the ribs will be the strength of the waffle slab – these beams or ribs that occur at about 1.2-meter centres.

 or thicker than all the rest of the bars in the middle – so this is some crack control around the edge of the slab.

 These things are bar chairs they keep the mesh up off the slab and the timber in the front is the formwork that’s the side of the concrete when the concrete gets poured and this timber gets removed so that’ll be the outside edge of the concrete.

 So let’s get a little bit closer and have a look here.
 OK.
 So now we can see the bar chairs closely.
 We can see that really looking right up the middle of that 110mm wide rib and we know it’s that wide because there are some pod spaces down in the bottom holding these pods apart.

 So let’s zoom around this way.
 So looking round to the front.
 Maybe this is the entry in behind here.

 These pipes sticking into the air – they’ll be toilets and sinks and basins.
 They’re connected to the pipes are in the ground that are running underneath the waffle slab.